The Great American Smokeout

 Secondhand Smoke (SHS)

-Thankfully due to awareness events like the Great American Smokeout, smoke exposure has declined from 90% of non-smokers having high levels of nicotine in their bodies in 1991, to 25% of nonsmokers who had measurable levels of nicotine in their bodies in 2012.
+Due to awareness events like the Great American Smokeout, smoke exposure has declined from 90% of non-smokers having high levels of nicotine in their bodies in 1991, to 25% of nonsmokers who had measurable levels of nicotine in their bodies in 2012.

-The change in social norms, reduction in smokers and new legislation has played a major role in the reduced impact of second-hand smoke.
+The change in social norms, reduction in smokers, and new legislation has played a major role in the reduced impact of second-hand smoke.

 Changing Our Attitude Towards Smoking

-The event helps save lives and encourage local governments to put smoking bans and taxes in place.
-For example the “The Family Smoking Prevention and Tobacco Control Act” was implemented June 22, 2009, where marketing tobacco products to children was prohibited.
+This annually recognized event helps save lives and encourages local governments to put smoking bans and taxes in place.
+One example is the “Family Smoking Prevention and Tobacco Control Act,” which was implemented on June 22, 2009, and prohibited marketing tobacco products to children.

 Getting Involved With The Great American Smokeout

-The Great American Smokeout has evolved and made major advancements in battling both the perception of smoking and helping people quit.
 Millions of volunteers take part in making the event memorable with non-smoking rallies, parades, support groups, and other public events.

 Rally forces in the spirit of quitting by taking part in a local event and sharing your experiences online.